 Substance Use and Trauma

-People with PTSD have intense, disturbing thoughts and feelings related to their experiences that can persist for a long time, even after the traumatic event has occurred a long time ago.
+People with PTSD have intense, disturbing thoughts and feelings related to their experiences that persist even after the traumatic event occurred.
+Symptoms of PTSD are categorized into four groups:

 Something ordinary such as loud noises or random touch may trigger a negative reaction.
-This is the main symptom of PTSD, along with a host of others, which include:
+Other PTSD symptoms include:

 - Feelings of sadness and anguish

 - Nausea and headaches